 The Chief Executive Officer (the CEO) is responsible for overall management of the corporation’s human resources including the human resource strategy and the assessment of its effectiveness.
 Through its collective experience, the committee also provides input and advice to the CEO and management on human resource matters.

 The complete Human Resources Committee Charter can be downloaded in the Related Documents section of this page.

 The mandate of the Governance & Environment Committee is to identify and recommend individuals to the Board for nomination as members of the Board and its committees and to develop and recommend to the Board a set of corporate governance principles applicable to the corporation and to monitor compliance therewith.
 The committee also, provides assistance to the Board in fulfilling its oversight responsibilities with respect to monitoring and assessing climate change risks, and environmental, health and safety practices, procedures and policies as established by management in relation to required legal/regulatory and industry compliance standards or best practices.

 The complete Governance and Environment Committee Charter can be downloaded in the Related Documents section of this page.

-Position descriptions for the TransAlta Chair of the Board, President and CEO, the COO, and for TransAlta's Board of Directors Committee Chairs can be downloaded in the Related Documents section of this page.
+Position descriptions for the Chair of the Board and President and CEO can be downloaded in the Related Documents section of this page.